Frequently Asked Questions

 Q. What’s a proposal?
 The book is done.
 Why do I need to write a proposal now?

 A. A proposal is the tool agents use to sell books to publishers.
 It is a specific, honed, well-written marketing document that proves to the publisher that you have the right credentials, your book is needed and timely, and that there are lots of people who will buy it once it is printed.
-To find out how to write a successful proposal, click here.
+Publishers are in business to publish books that will earn a profit.
+To find out the best, fastest way to write a proposal, click here.